zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 interface by means of delegation.

 * Delegation hides the real shape (character, type) of an object.
-We cannot determine from the top object's type that it is a rectangular paper.
-Instead, we always find out that it is a something of some shape and material.
+We cannot determine from the top object's type that it is a rectangular paper, for instance.
+Instead, we just find out that the item is something of some shape and material.
 To determine the real type, one cannot use a single  `instanceof` operator.
 Instead, he must resort to examining the object's attributes, i.e. the state, holding references to the wrapped objects (`getMaterial()`, `getShape()`) and additionally apply `instanceof` for each wrapped instance.

 * The character of a composite object is scattered across the object and its components.
-The result is the so-called object schizophrenia.
+The result is type schizophrenia.

-* Traits are a natural concept for modeling multidimensional objects, which helps preserve full object's type information and avoid object schizophrenia.
+* Traits are a natural concept for modeling multidimensional objects, which helps preserve full object's type information and avoid type schizophrenia.

 * Modeling multidimensional objects by means of static traits (Scala) leads to exponential explosion of code making the static traits practically unusable.
-It can be solved either by using a dynamic language with traits or by extending a static language.

 * One solution to the exponential growth could be to use a dynamic language such as Groovy with a capability to extend object at run-time.
 This approach however also suffers from a couple of serious issues as shown later in this chapter.

+* Another solution could be to create the instance from a generated class composed of the selected traits.
+However, without a new declarative language construct for specifying multidimensional models such a class builder could perform the important consistency checks at run-time only.

+* If the type system is extended in such a way that it allows declaring optional types (union-like), the developer can specify all possible trait compositions, i.e. the model, by means of a type expression analogous to boolean expression.
+This type expression can be processed by the compiler extension and provide all necessary checks at compile-time.